JoeHFudali/seniorThesisRepo-Fudali/README.md

 - **Overview**: The human player plays modified games of Tic Tac Toe (in this case, a 5 by 5 board instead of a 3 by 3 board) against a program that acts optimally.

 **Typical Course of Events**:
-1. A random "coin toss" determines who goes first, and that player puts down their first.
-2. If the program went first, user continues with it's turn normally.
-If the player went first, the program will go through a Q-learning table, and use a Neural Network to determine the best course of action to win.
-(This will be expanded upon for the 5 by 5, mostly for the Neural Network/Q-table size)
+1. If the program went first, user continues with it's turn normally.
+If the player went first, the program will go through a Q-learning table
+2. The program will take a table of all the states and all the actions, and insert in random rewards for each cell.
+3. The program will then play games, and learn how to adjust the values in the table.
-3. The Process repeats until either one player looses or a tie is reached.
+4. The Process repeats until it is determined that the reward values are adjusted enough.
+5. The program will now be able to play the game with a player, where the player enters in coords for the tic tac toe board.

 **Alternative Courses**:
 - **Step 1/2**: User enters coordinates that do not correspong to an existing/open position.